mrakgr/Trading-Journal/journal_2025.md

 11:05am.
 Forget beating the market.
 I really just want to live with it.
 A farmer doesn't try to beat the earth and the sky.

 I need some humility as a trader.

+11:10am.
+My biggest priority right now should be to just get into the swing of things.
+To maintain an even mind when paper trading.
+Because if I cannot control myself when doing imaginary trades, how am I going to do it with real ones?

+And along the way, I can elaborate the method, get familiar with the screeners and the platform like I have been doing.
+I really like TradingView so far.

+I need to just work at it.

+I've been absent from the market for the past 1.5 months for emotional reasons entirely.
+I shouldn't sell just yet.

+Rather, another 2% down day like the one we had on Monday should be the sell signal to close out all my trades.
+That's how Gary Smith would have done it.

+When that happens, just go to cash and wait it out.
+Alternatively, I could also just ignore that and let my stops decide, but I'd rather get out early.

+And once an actual panic happens, I will put this system into motion with actual money.

+A big bear market will happen eventually, but those kinds of markets don't happen because you want them or because you are afraid they might happen.
+I am wasting my time even thinking about them.

+Maybe a big bull market like between 1997 - 1999 will precede it first and I shouldn't miss it.

+My stops are tight so I shouldn't worry about prolonged bear markets happening.
+I'll be long gone from the market by the time they happen.